+1615-1700 check in at Harwich ferry port.
 1745 Depart Harwich aboard DFDS luxury ferry Dana Sirena.
-1 night aboard Dana Sirena.

-Day 5 - 8
+Day 6 - 9

 0930 Arrive Seyðisfjörður in east Iceland.
-Take your time driving to Lake Mývatn (154 miles) via Jökuldalur valley and Möðrudalsheiði plateau heath.
+Take your time driving to Lake Mývatn (125 miles) via Jökuldalur valley and Möðrudalsheiði plateau heath.
 Side trips include Fljot lake and valley.

 There is also ample time to enjoy the very many attractions of the Lake Mývatn area.
 Visit Krafla, the site of eruptions as recent as the 1980s, the Námaskarð solfataras, the nearby local thermal pool, Dimmuborgir Lava Labyrinth or the craters at Skútustaðir.
 Be sure to visit Dettifoss, one of Iceland’s mightiest waterfalls, and the horse-shoe shaped canyon of Ásbyrgi and even prettier waterfalls.

-4 Nights at Lake Mývatn campsite.
+4 nights at Lake Mývatn campsite.

-Head to Hrafnagil (62 miles) via Goðafoss, Waterfall of the Gods.
+Head to Hrafnagil (62 miles) via Goðafoss (Waterfall of the Gods).
 A short side trip up the Eyjafjörður fjord to the Laufás turf farm is well worthwhile.
 Akureyri, ‘The Capital of the North’, includes a botanic garden and some good shopping, with a factory outlet for Icelandic woollens.
-1 night at Hrafnagil campsite.

-There is plenty of time for you to take over your route today, via the famous turf house museum at Glaumbær to Blönduós (112 miles).
-Highly recommended is taking the long way around instead (145 miles), by the coast and tunnels of the Trollaskagi peninsula, via Dalvík, Ólafsfjörður and Siglufsfjörður.
-1 night at Blönduós campsite.
+There is plenty of time for you to take over your routeto Blönduós (98 miles) today, perhaps going via the famous turf house museum at Glaumbær.
+Highly recommended is taking the long way around (145 miles), by the coast and tunnels of the Trollaskagi peninsula, via Dalvík, Ólafsfjörður and Siglufsfjörður.

-Day 11 - 12
+Day 12 - 13

-2 Nights at Snæfellsnes peninsula campsite.
+2 nights at Stykkishólmur campsite.

-Day 13 - 16
+Day 14 - 17

-Cut across the peninsula via the impressive Gerðuberg basalt columns, on to the village of Borgarnes, to your site in Akranes (87 miles).
+Cut across the peninsula via the impressive Gerðuberg basalt columns, on to the village of Borgarnes, to your site in Akranes (83 miles).

-4 Nights at Akranes campsite.
+4 nights at Akranes campsite.

-Day 17 - 18
+Day 18 - 19

 Travel on into Iceland’s Golden Circle, via Þingvellir National Park, seat in 930 of the world’s first parliament, and where the Eurasian and North Atlantic plates pull apart – walk across the continental divide!
 Continue on to Geysir and visit the geyser Strokkur, which conveniently erupts every few minutes.
 (72 miles).